sapporo-wes/sapporo-service/README.md

 #### Execute only registered workflows mode

-As the API specifications for executing only registered workflows mode, please check [SwaggerHub - sapporo-wes](https://app.swaggerhub.com/apis/suecharo/sapporo-wes/sapporo-wes-1.0.0).
+As the API specifications for executing only registered workflows mode, please check [SwaggerHub - sapporo-wes](https://app.swaggerhub.com/apis/suecharo/sapporo-wes/sapporo-wes-1.0.0):

 It conforms to the standard WES API.
-The changes are as follows.
+The changes are as follows:

 - Executable workflows are returned by `GET /executable_workflows`.
 - Specify `workflow_name` instead of `workflow_url` in `POST /runs`.